travis-ci/docs-travis-ci-com/user/speeding-up-the-build.md

 on `travis-core` and I was able to see a drop from about 26 minutes to about 19 minutes across 4 jobs.

+## Paralellizing your build on multiple VMs

+If you want to parallel RSpec tests on multiple VMs to get faster feedback from CI then you can try [knapsack](https://github.com/ArturT/knapsack) gem.
+You can use our matrix feature to setup knapsack, more [details here](https://github.com/ArturT/knapsack#info-for-travis-users).

 ## Caching the dependencies

 Installing the dependencies for a project can take quite some time for bigger projects.
 In